f-fuchs/ObsidianNotes/ComputerVision/Models/Backbones/ConvNeXt.md

  - Changing the stage compute ratio to 1:1:9:1 analog to [[Swin Transformer]].
  - Replacing the stem cell consisting of a 7x7 convolution with stride 2 and a 2x2 max pool with a *Patchify* layer consisting of a 4x4 convolution with stride 4 (*both approaches downsample by four*).
+ - Creation of separate downsampling layers, consisting of a [[Normalization Layers#Layer Norm|layer norm]] and a 2x2 conv with stride 2
 ![[convnext_architecture.png]]

 ## ConvNeXt Block

 Additional performance gains were achieved by updating the [[ResNet]] block, as shown in the figure below.
 First, the 3x3 convolution layer of the ResNet block was replaced by a 7x7 [[Convolutional Layer|depthwise convolution]] and moved up.
 Due to the depthwise convolution, there is a clear separation between the mixing of spatial and of channel information, similar to [[Vision Transformer|ViT]]s with their attention and MLP layers.
 Additionally, due to the larger kernel size, the receptive field is larger.
 The computation cost stays similar though due to using a depthwise convolution.

 The next changes are to the channel dimensions, see image below.
 The new ConvNeXt block uses an inverted bottleneck design, similar to [[Transformer]]s, where the MLP block is four times wider than the input dimension.
 This step, together with the moving up of the depthwise convolution layer, mirrors the design of [[Transformer]]s where the MSA block is placed prior to the MLP layers.
-This is a natural design choice because the complex modules (MSA, large-kernel conv) will have fewer channels, while the efficient modules (1x1 conv, MLP) have more channels.
+This is a natural design choice, as the complex modules (MSA, large-kernel conv) will have fewer channels, while the efficient modules (1x1 conv, MLP) will have more channels.
 ![[convnext_block.png]]
+The last changes are to the activation functions and normalization layers.
+First, replacing [[ReLU]] with [[GELU]] and reducing the number of activation functions to just one between the 1x1 conv layers.
+Second, replacing [[Normalization Layers#Batch Norm|batch norm]] with [[Normalization Layers#Layer Norm|layer norm]] and also reducing the number of normalization layers as well to just one prior the two 1x1 conv layers.

 ## Resources